What Is Behind This Extreme Action by Eversource and United Illuminating

 Senator Norm Needleman, in a statement made to CT Public Radio, characterized Eversource’s actions as “threatening, vindictive, and irresponsible,” and disrespectful of ratepayers who are facing a substantial increase in their bills.

-United Illuminating, which also recently received a rate increase, has also announced the suspension of the EV charging incentive.
-Theirs was an immediate suspension, as of April 12th.
+Not to be outdone, United Illuminating, which also recently received a rate increase, announced an immediate suspension of the EV charging incentive (as of April 12th).
 New applications are not being accepted.
 Applications submitted prior to April 12th but not yet approved will be placed on hold.
 UI will payout the incentives for approved projects, but there is no timeline for the payments to be made.

 Our Take